kx-Huang/ChatGPT-on-WeChat/README.md

 This project is implemented based on [this amazing project](https://github.com/fuergaosi233/wechat-chatgpt) that I contibuted before, with [`Wechaty SDK`](https://github.com/wechaty/wechaty) and `OpenAI API`, we achieve:

-- fast and robust connection to a set of AI models with different features, typically `gpt-3.5-turbo` which powers `ChatGPT`
+- fast and robust connection to a set of AI models with different features, typically `gpt-4` and `gpt-3.5-turbo` which powers `ChatGPT`
-- stable and persistent deployment on cloud servers `Railway`
+- stable, persistent and rapid deployment on cloud servers `Railway`

 ## 0. Table of Content <!-- omit in toc -->